Sherwin Williams Dover White is a white paint and yet not-a-white.

 I would highly recommend using this for all the North state dwellers.
 Trust me, you will see the cozy magic in winters.

 The yellow undertones have an energetic yet serene vibe to it that even makes your room feel much spacious!

 Hence, if you have a congested space or a small room that you may want to look brighter and spacious – here is the answer for you – Dover White.

 A great trick, Isn’t it?

-However, if you want a huge, cozy living room and you’re thinking of painting it in Dover White – do it only if your furniture is well placed.
+However, if you want a huge, cozy living room and you’re thinking of painting it in DW – do it only if your furniture is well placed.
 Fill up your space with end tables, vases, sectionals, and lamps.

 This way – you don’t have to compromise.

-Another important aspect of choosing the best color for your home is studying and analyzing the impact of light on the paint color.
+Another important aspect of choosing the best paint color for your home is studying and analyzing the impact of light on it.

 The artificial light that needs to be considered is warm whites, cool whites, warm yellows and colored meanwhile, natural light and sunlight are primary as well.